Toyota Corolla Cross Insurance Rates

 Rates are averaged for all Toyota Corolla Cross models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Toyota Corolla Cross Insurance
+How to Find the Best Toyota Corolla Cross Insurance

-- Policyholders who purchase increased levels of liability coverage will pay approximately $370 each year to increase from a low limit to 250/500 limits
+- Consumers who want additional liability coverage will pay an extra $370 per year to increase from a minimum limit to 250/500 limits

 Rate Tables and Charts